GRADE contributing to closing gaps in Global Governance

 Taxes, a matter of life or death

 Blog discussing the paper How can corporate taxes contribute to sub-Saharan Africa’s Sustainable Development Goals (SDGs)?
 A case study of Vodafone.
-Discusses the importance of public country by country reporting
+Discusses the importance of public country-by-country reporting

 Foster Human Rights by Eradicating Multinational Tax Avoidance